remotesynth/certifiedfreshevents/content/speakers/daniel-phiri.md

 draft: false
 ---

-Daniel Madalitso Phiri is a retired Podcaster, Lorde super fan, Software Developer, Technical Writer and currently a Developer Advocate at Weaviate.
+Daniel is a Senior Developer Advocate for Weaviate - an open-source vector database.
+He spends a lot of his time curating music and writing (about) software.
+He is passionate about creating value through software online and working with developers